 top of page

-• Writer's pictureSam
+Writer's pictureSam

 St Edmund's Day - King, Martyr and Saint

 The past often feels very close to the surface here in Bury St Edmunds.
 An historic market town in the middle of rural Suffolk, the lines and scars of its colourful history are very visible on the town’s skin, as it were.
-The ruins of its once-great abbey (one of the largest in Europe when it was built) lie scatted and crumbling in the ancient Abbey Gardens, the market from which the town grew is still here every Wednesday and Saturday, and our roads are named after the medieval gates that once passed through them.
+The ruins of its once-great abbey (one of the largest in Europe when it was built) lie scatted and crumbling in the ancient Abbey Gardens, the market from which the town grew is still here every Wednesday and Saturday, and our roads are named after the medieval gates that they once passed through.

 a wood carving of a wolf